Bone Health for Women: How to Build Stronger Bones

 To ensure you are consuming enough protein in your diet there are several strategies you can use to build stronger bones.
 Take a good look at your overall protein consumption.
 Start by understanding what foods include protein, determining how much protein you consume, and how much you may need to add.

 Using the LadyBoss Pocket Personal Trainer’s meal plans and/or blocking method can help you.
 Using a meal replacement shake like LadyBoss® LEAN helps make sure you’re eating enough protein each day for your health.

 Tip #3: Maintain Healthy Weight

-Studies found that rapid weight loss and cycling between gaining and losing can be a risk factor in bone density loss because a person losing weight on these quick-fix diets does not create sustainable habit change and often re-gains their original weight or even more.
+Studies found that rapid weight loss and cycling between gaining and losing can be a risk factor in bone density loss because a person losing weight on these quick-fix diets does not build sustainable habit change and often re-gains their original weight or even more.

 When the initial quick loss happens, often bone density is lost because healthy practices in nutrition and training are not employed.

 When the person’s weight returns or is exceeded these weight-related bone density losses are not regained, leaving a person with a higher body fat percentage to carry the same or more weight on a less strong structure.
 You can imagine the implications of that on your health.

 Like all things with the human body, we really thrive with healthy sustainable change, that allows our bodies time to catch up to metabolic and structural needs that change with body recomposition (muscle building and fat loss).